Dark Cloud

 is an action role-playing video game developed by Level-5 and published by Sony Computer Entertainment for the PlayStation 2.
-Originally intended as a launch title for the system in March 2000, the game was eventually released in Japan in December 2000, in North America in May 2001, and in Europe in September 2001.
-A spiritual sequel, Dark Chronicle (called Dark Cloud 2 in North America), was released in Japan in 2002 and worldwide the following year.
+Originally intended as a launch title for the system in March 2000, the game was eventually released in Japan in December 2000, in North America in May 2001, and in Europe in September.
+A second installment, Dark Chronicle (Dark Cloud 2 in North America), was released in Japan in 2002 and worldwide the following year.

 Uniquely combining the mechanisms of action role-playing games with elements of city-building games, Dark Cloud tells the story of a group of adventurers who band together to fight against the Dark Genie, who has attacked and destroyed many villages.
-The main protagonist and player character is Toan, a boy who is given a magical stone called the Atlamillia by Simba, the Fairy King, granting him the power to rebuild the destroyed lands.
+The main protagonist and player character is Toan, a boy who is given a magical stone called the Atlamillia by the fairy king Simba, granting him the power to rebuild the destroyed lands.

-Dark Cloud was met with mainly positive reviews by critics, who praised its blend of gameplay types, although some criticized its combat as repetitive.
-The game was a commercial success.
-Although it initially sold poorly in Japan, it eventually went on to sell over 800,000 copies worldwide.
-The game was later released via emulation for the PlayStation 4 through the PlayStation Network in December 2015.
+Dark Cloud was met with mainly positive reviews by critics, who praised its blend of gameplay types, although some criticized its repetitive combat.
+The game sold over a million copies worldwide by 2014.
+It was later released via emulation for the PlayStation 4 through the PlayStation Network in December 2015.